 Marketing Automation is a hot topic in many B2B SMEs at current.
 With business leaders looking for new ways to increase output, automated marketing is one of the best options to consider.
 But how can Marketing Automation work for your business?
 Here are 10 successful b2B marketing campaigns.

-I’m sorry to say it but if you’re still not using Marketing Automation, you’re way behind the times.
+I’m sorry to say it but if you’re still not using Marketing Automation strategy, you’re way behind the times.

 That’s because SMEs across the world have been using automation campaigns to nurture leads, close deals and support their customers for over a decade now.

 If your team are still sat there doing all of the legwork themselves while your competitors are automating their output in the background, you’re effectively riding an old, rusty bicycle with a flat tyre and solid seat while they’re comfortably sat in the back of a taxi doing more productive things on their phone.

 In our last piece - What Is Marketing Automation And Why Should You Care? - we went over the basics of automation, how big businesses like Amazon use automation to generate billions of dollars each year and how you can apply the same principles for your business.

 We thought it would make sense then to talk next about some simple, effective and successful B2B campaigns any business can setup to seriously improve the way they carry out some of the key functions of their business.

 On that note, I’ve broken down the types of marketing automation campaigns below by the three key areas: nurture leads, close deals and support customers.

 A welcome workflow marketing automation sequence is a no-brainer for any business that wants to introduce new contacts to the business.